AionNext/BizCod/Programming Guide/Domain.md

 ## Domain definition

-You define a domain by listing the model definitions that are part of this dmoain.
+You define a domain by listing the model definitions that are part of this domain.
 Here is a n example of a domain `BankingDomain` that contains 4 data models

 ```js
     define domain BankingDomain {